Greginkansas/-openhab-openhab1wiki/Samples-Rules.md

 end
 ```

-### Shutdown Rollershutter if warm and the time is between 8.30pm an 3.30am
+### Shutdown Rollershutter if warm and the time is between 8.30pm and 3.30am
 This Rule combines a netatmo temperature sensor and a knx rollershuter group to close the rollershutter in a given timeslot and a rising temperature above 21 degree celsius.
 The netatmo controller is positions in the north side of the house.
 ```
 var boolean temphigh = false